awsdocs/aws-cost-management-user-guide/doc_source/ce-default-reports.md

 ### Monthly costs by linked account<a name="ce-linked-costs"></a>

-The **Monthly costs by linked account** report shows your costs for the last six months, grouped by linked account\.
-The top five linked accounts are shown by themselves, and the rest are grouped into one bar\.
+The **Monthly costs by linked account** report shows your costs for the last six months, grouped by linked, or member account\.
+The top five member accounts are shown by themselves, and the rest are grouped into one bar\.

 ### Monthly costs by service<a name="ce-service-costs"></a>